dakilaledesma/intro-ml/hw4-tutorial.md

 I encourage you to read the last homework's reading about pre-processing.
 It explains some basics as to why you'd want to pre-process your data.

 ## Short Reading
+### What is a convolutional neural network?
+Generally, a supervised convolutional neural network comprises of one or more convolution layers added before a set of fully connected (Dense) layers for classification.
+Convolutions are in charge of taking features (feature extraction) and new representations of them in order to help the output.

 ### Dropout
 In this homework, in addition to our convolution layers (which will be explained below), we're going to be using a Dropout layer in addition to those convolution layers.